-I am adapting The Ship We Built, my debut novel coming out with Dial Books for Young Readers at Penguin Random House, into a feature length screenplay!
-I'm most inspired by Room and Beasts of the Southern Wild, and the loving mentorship of Ally Sheedy.
+As featured in Script Magazine, I have adapted The Ship We Built, my debut novel with Dial Books for Young Readers at Penguin Random House, into a feature length screenplay!
+I'm most inspired by Room and Beasts of the Southern Wild.
 The story itself deals with themes of gender, sexuality, abuse, incarceration, and industry loss in the Rust Belt.
-I have been gifted time and space to develop this piece through the Jane Hoppen Residency at Paragraph New York and the Santa Cruz Bookshop Residency at The Wellstone Center in the Redwoods, as well as a generous reading hosted by Brad Calcaterra at THE STUDIO.
+I have been gifted time and space to develop this piece through the Jane Hoppen Residency at Paragraph New York and the Santa Cruz Bookshop Residency at The Wellstone Center in the Redwoods.

 A collage film documenting dissociation, sexual assault, and all the times I didn't have words for myself.